runeh/mockumental/README.md

 #### Static handlers

-A handler file name that ends in an extension with a valid mime type is considered to be a static handler.
+A handler file name that ends in an extension with a valid MIME type is considered to be a static handler.

 Static handlers simply returns the contents of the file.
-The mime type is determined by looking at the file extension.
+The MIME type is determined by looking at the file extension.

 Optionally a file name can end with `.static` to be more explicit about a